plotly/dash-docs/dash_docs/chapters/dash_enterprise/migration_guide/intro.md

-This guide will provide you with the necessary steps to successfully migrate your existing Dash apps to your Dash Enterprise Server.
+This guide will provide you with the necessary steps to successfully migrate Dash apps from your local development environment to your Dash Enterprise platform.
 It is aimed at user who already have Dash apps running locally.
-If you haven't already created a dash app we recommend trying out Dash Enterprise Sample Apps & Templates.
+If you haven't already created a Dash app yet, we recommend trying out Dash Enterprise Sample Apps & Templates.

 Every sample app and template is deploy ready and contains all of the